Miyako-Matsui/python-to-do-list/README.md

 Key Takeaways:
 I found it more comfortable to research and troubleshoot errors without panicking or becoming anxious.

-My experience in full-stack development made it easier for me to migrate to new learning about Django.
+My experience in full-stack development made it easier for me to　transition to new learning about Django.

 I utilized the admin panels to add items.
 It was interesting to add items to the website without writing any code.
 This feature might be helpful for users without coding knowledge.